stdword/logseq13-full-house-plugin/docs/reference__commands.md

 **Note**: rendered content will not be persisted.
 If you need to keep it, use [render template command](#template-command) instead.

 **Note**: rendered page or block *references* will not be displayed in *Linked references* and *Block references* sections.
 If you need it to be displayed, use [render template command](#template-command) instead.

+Another reason to use 🏛view is availability of custom CSS.
+See example [here](https://github.com/stdword/logseq13-full-house-plugin/discussions/9).

 #### **Direct usage**
 1. Call via `/`-command or *Command Palette* (`⌘⇧P` or `Ctrl+Shift+P`)